unicef/publicgoods-toolkit/procurement.md

 process compliance.
 Otherwise, the project risks failure across multiple teams.
 To prepare for such situations, we recommend instituting Open Source Quality Assurance ("OSQA") at the project management level.
-See the [Appendix: Sample Contract](appendix-sample-contract.md#open-source-quality-assurance) for a detailed sample OSQA statement of work.
+See the [Appendix: Sample Contract Language](appendix-sample-contract.md#open-source-quality-assurance) for a detailed sample OSQA statement of work.

 OSQA is a set of practices designed to ensure that an open source